Overview

 RETURN VALUE

-cexplambertw(x) returns requested exponent of the principal branch of the complex Lambert W function.
+cexplambertw(x) returns the value of the exponent of the principal branch of the complex Lambert W function.

 /* cexplambertw : exponent of Lambert W0 function